 Remaining True to Yourself After Times of War, by Bob Hines

-Bob is a master storyteller who knows how to capture the attention of his readers.
-This is a fairly simple war story with an engaging opening paragraph which quickly draws us in.
-It communicates its point with both realism and sensitivity.
-Congratulations Bob!
+Bob was a master storyteller who knew how to capture the attention of his readers.
+This was a fairly simple war story with an engaging

 How it works: